 Who will be taking point on the project?

-Sometimes a company will send their most personable representative to the sit down with the prospective customer.
+Sometimes a company will send their most personable representative to sit down with the prospective customer.
 That customer naturally assumes the electrician they’re talking to will be the one running the project for the electrical contractor.
-But when the day comes for work to commence that person is nowhere in sight and they’re told someone you’ve never met is going to be running the show onsite.
+But when the day comes for work to commence that person is nowhere in sight and they’re told someone they’ve never met is going to be running the show onsite.
 Find out who is actually going to be the go-to person on site.
 If it’s going to be someone else arrange to meet and discuss the project with that person before you sign any contracts.

 Do you perform background checks on your employees?

-Most everyone deserves a 2nd chance but at the same time you also deserve to know exactly who is working on your home or business construction project.
+Most everyone deserves a 2nd chance but at the same time, you also deserve to know exactly who is working on your home or business construction project.
 It may seem harsh but not everyone wants somebody with a history of assault convictions working on their project.
-If it’s your house or restaurant that’s going up chances are you’re going to bring the kids around from time to time to check on progress and you want to know they’re safe when they’re on the jobsite with you.
+If it’s your house or restaurant that’s going up chances are you’re going to bring the kids around from time to time to check on progress and you want to know they’re safe when they’re on the Jobsite with you.
 If the electrical contractor is in the habit of bringing in subcontractors ask if he screens them as well.

 Do you maintain a drug-free workplace?

 Electrical work requires concentration and a clear head.
-The last thing you want is someone installing the wiring on your home who is sparking up joints on their break or ducking out to the bar at lunch time.
+The last thing you want is someone installing the wiring on your home who is sparking up joints on their break or ducking out to the bar at lunchtime.
 Responsible electrical contractors will have a zero-tolerance policy when it comes to drugs and alcohol in the workplace.
 Many will go so far as to conduct random drug tests on their workers to ensure compliance.
 This fact alone often has the effect of scaring off the stoners and heavy drinkers so you can be fairly certain everyone working on your project is occupying the same space-time continuum as you.